InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/praise-participants.md

 In a professional setting, increased recognition is also an avenue to increased influence and growth.
 Any time someone gives to your inner source project, recognize them with a sincere and qualified "thank you".

-For non-trivial contributions (all code contributions and also significant time contributions), say thank you via the following mechanisms:
+For non-trivial contributions (all code contributions and significant time contributions), say thank you via the following mechanisms:

 (1) Call out the person by name in any chat location (e.g. _Slack_) where you organize your project activity.
 Let everyone know what they did and thank them publicly.